jinnilow/slavetoalgorithm/Week 12/README.md

 <img src="https://i.ibb.co/G3vM4Sq/17.png" alt="17" border="0" width="500"/>
 <br /> <br />

+Another function lifesaver is the [push() & pop()](https://p5js.org/reference/#/p5/push) where it contains any transformations within a certain area in the code.
+I have used this so many times throughout the code as my sketch requires plenty of changes in angle modes, translation and rotations, so this was mega helpful.

 I also wanted to make the user experience better as I figured that the experience isn’t as direct as I figured it would be.
 So, I redid my branding and created an extra page to explain more about the process.
 <br /> <br />
 <img src="https://i.ibb.co/c2fYdCR/18-1.png" alt="18-1" border="0"><br />